-Smart watches like the apple watch and other smart watched in the market are great examples of how the market has turned our wrists into a smartphone with the availability for text messages and phone calls.
+Smartwatches like the Apple watch and other smart watched in the market are great examples of how the market has turned our wrists into a smartphone with the availability of text messages and phone calls.

 There could be some downsides to this awesome technology, though.
 You could seriously compromise security and privacy if these items were hacked, however, because there isn’t really that big of a market for some of these products yet you would think that hackers would ignore it.
 But that’s just my wishful thinking.